EliphazBouye/prestashop-docker/README.md

-# Prestashop Docker Configuration
+# Docker Configuration for Prestashop
-by Eliphaz Bouye
+make by Eliphaz Bouye